Skip to main menu Skip to content Skip to footer

 Problems in certain subjects

-When a child starts doubting her abilities in a subject, anxiety can become a factor that gets in the way of her learning or showing what she knows.
+When a child starts doubting their abilities in a subject, anxiety can become a factor that gets in the way of her learning or showing what they know.
 Sometimes this can be mistaken for a learning disorder when it’s really just anxiety.

 However anxiety can also go hand in hand with learning disorders.
 When kids start noticing that something is harder for them than the other kids, and that they are falling behind, they can understandably get anxious.
 The period before a learning disorder is diagnosed can be particularly stressful for kids.